DragosGinjoveanu/slot-machine/README.md

 # slot-machine

-This program imitates a slot machine.
-You can add money to your bank and bid the amount of money you want.
-The game rules are in the program. ;D
+This app is a simplified version of a slot machine.
+The user can add money to his bank, bet a specific amount of money and try his luck until he runs out of money.
+There are different winnings.